brookeperkins/computer-setup-script/README.md

 git config --list
 ```

-Your terminal should output the following lines:
+Your terminal should output the following lines (**but with your email address you used on GitHub and your full name!**):

 ```
 user.email='YOUR EMAIL ADDRESS'